anhmt90/thesis-index-token/readme.md

 yarn start
 ```

 Then the front-end can be accessed using the browser at http://localhost:3000/.
-Please note that MetaMask or an equivalent wallet software should be installed on the browser in order to interact with the blockchain running by Ganache on localhost.
-Currently, MetaMask on the Chrome browser (Version 94.0.4606.71) has been tested.
+Please note that MetaMask or an equivalent wallet software should be installed on the browser in order to interact with the blockchain run by Ganache on localhost.
+Currently, the front-ent has been tested with MetaMask on the Chrome browser (Version 94.0.4606.71).